MiWeiss/Project-Tips/README.md

 This does not just make it easier for you to work in a team, but its also easier for the TAs to understand what a function is supposed to do - and to give you partial points even if the implementation of a method is incorrect or incomplete.
-Additionally, a 'README.md' should explain how to use your program, how to run it and also transparently declare what's not yet implemented.
+Additionally, a 'README.md' should contain the full names of the team members, an explanation of how to run and use your program, and also transparently declare what's not yet implemented.

 #### :+1: :+1: Reasonable software design choices
 Sticking to good software design choices makes your debugging easier and your lecturer/TA who has to do the grading